AIKICo/Parspeak/Readme.md

    ```

 4. **Download and set up the Vosk model:**
+   - You can use the existing model located at 'models/' directory or
       - Download the Persian model from [Vosk Models](https://alphacephei.com/vosk/models).
       - Extract the model into the `models` directory.
 Ensure to update the path in main.py the path is `models/vosk-model-small-fa-0.42`.
+Note: if

 ## Licenses